 Avalanche Reduction Operations

-Avalanche hazard reduction including the use of artillery will be in progress on Monday, January 23, 2017.
-Stay clear of the permit area, no uphill traffic within the permit area with the exception of designated hiking routes.
+No avalanche hazard reduction will be in progress on Friday, February 24, 2017.
+No uphill traffic within the permit area with the exception of designated hiking routes.
 Thanks for your cooperation.

 Designated hiking routes are: